 Fruit, Vegetables, Nuts and Seeds

-If you aren’t feeding the complete meals that contain fruit, vegetables, nuts and seeds it is a good idea to add these to your dog’s diet.
+If you aren’t feeding the complete meals that contain fruit, vegetables, nuts and seeds it you can add these to your dog’s diet.

 Dogs can’t digest raw vegetables as they don’t have amylase within the gut to break the raw vegetables down.
 In order for them to gain any nutritional benefits from them they need to be slightly prepared.